DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-5/atk-setup/index.md

 * Omni: an omnidirectional point source for non‑localized energy beds.
 * Spreader: frequency‑dependent rotation to widen a source.
 * Diffuse: randomizes phase to create a gentle, enveloping field. ([Ambisonic Toolkit][4])

+Rule of thumb: start Planewave for focused objects, widen with Spreader if needed, switch to Omni for neutral beds, and use Diffuse when you want motionless but spacious texture.

 For stereo, use Stereo (two parameterized planewaves) or SuperStereo (classic method), and if you work with legacy UHJ material, ATK includes a UHJ stereo encoder.
 Example Reaper projects demonstrate these exact cases and match the tutorials. ([Ambisonic Toolkit][6])